BioMedBERT/biomedbert/notes/biomed/notes_on_specter.md

 - Similar trends for the “citation” and “co-citation” tasks: model outperforming virtually all other baselines except for SGC (but SGC cannot be used in real-world setting to embed new papers that are not cited yet)
 - **recommendation task**: SPECTER outperforms all other models on this task with nDCG of 53.9.

+## 6 Analysis
+- **Ablation study**:
+  - Decrease in performance when removing abstract or title
+  - Decrease in performance when addind authors or venue
+- **Visualization**: see article
+- **Comparison with Task Specific Fine-Tuning**: SPECTER still outperforms a SciBERT model fine-tuned on the end tasks as well as their multitask combination